 | Too few compartments | Slows workflow |

 Choosing the right utensil holder can improve kitchen organization, speed, and efficiency.
-Below are some of the best options for different commercial kitchen needs.
+Below are some practical options for different commercial kitchen needs.

 1. Stainless Steel Cylinder Utensil Holder